mvp-2003/DealMate/docs/SETUP_GUIDE.md

-# DealPal Cross-Platform Setup Guide
+# DealMate Cross-Platform Setup Guide

-This guide provides detailed instructions for setting up DealPal on Windows, macOS, and Linux systems.
+This guide provides detailed instructions for setting up DealMate on Windows, macOS, and Linux systems.

 ## 📋 Prerequisites